 Tae Kwon Do’s history can be traced back to ancient Korea, approximately during the period of the three kingdoms (57 BC–668 AD).
 The early roots of this martial art took inspiration from time-honored practices like Tae Kyon and Soo Bakh.
 These practices integrated elements of self-defense, physical fitness, and mental discipline, which over time, evolved into the martial art that we know today.

-While Tae Kwon Do has adapated to more modern martial arts over time (especially compared to other traditional martials arts like aikido), they are still holding onto some traditional ineffective methods in terms of training, techniques, and point fighting focus which may hold it back.
+While Tae Kwon Do has adapted to more modern martial arts over time (especially compared to other traditional martial arts like aikido), they are still holding onto some traditional ineffective methods in terms of training, techniques, and point fighting focus which may hold it back.

 Key Points on Tae Kwon Do’s History: